Bone Marrow Biopsy

 before the procedure.

-- You may receive a medicine (a sedative) to help you relax before the biopsy.
+You may get a medicine (sedative) to help you relax before the biopsy.
 The sedative

 may make you drowsy.
 So you will need to have someone drive you home.